Table of contents

 Restaurants in Wales, Scotland and Northern Ireland are legally required to display their restaurant hygiene ratings in a prominent place like a front door or window.
 Restaurants in England are not legally obliged to display theirs, and the FSA’s own research reveals that over 50% of restaurants did not display their food hygiene rating despite 77% of restaurateurs stating that they felt mandatory display would be a good idea.

-Proudly displaying your restaurant hygiene rating can be an excellent way to show prospective customers that you have nothing to hide.
+Proudly displaying your restaurant hygiene rating can be an excellent way to show prospective customers that you have nothing to hide when it comes to hygiene.